 Yes!
-Massage therapy complements other forms of therapy.
+Massage therapy compliments other forms of therapy.
 I work with soft tissue which helps to reduce muscular pain and to breakdown muscular tension and stiffness.
 This is beneficial while seeing a physiotherapist for remedial exercises or can help before seeing a chiropractor for an adjustment.

 Is Pregnancy Massage safe?

-Yes a massage is performed only after the first trimester.
+A massage is performed only after her first trimester.

 Regular massage is helpful for deep relaxation & to reduce common pregnancy complaints.

 How often should i get a massage?

 Depending on muscular condition, level of pain or stress, a visit can be weekly, every 2 weeks or monthly.
-After the session a treatment plan will be discussed according to your needs..For chronic pain a suggested short term of frequent visits may be discussed.
+After the session a treatment plan can be discussed according to your needs..For chronic pain a suggested short term of frequent visits may be discussed.
 Each treatment brings benefits.
 Regular massage brings greater long-term benefits.